gazpachu/joanmira/pages/blog/2016-01-18---javascript-understanding-the-weird-parts/index.md

 So, for this new year 2016, I decided to focus on polishing my Javascript and become a **JavaScript Samurai / Master of the Universe**, HA, HA, HA! (evil laugh).

 I purchased three courses on [Udemy](https://www.udemy.com) and the one I'm going to be talking about in this article is called "[Javascript: understanding the weird parts](https://www.udemy.com/understand-javascript/)".
-If you want to take it, you can try with the voucher code NEWYOU015 and see if it gives you the course for £13, otherwise, I would suggest writing an email to support asking them to give you a new one ;-) The course has been written by Anthony Alicea and currently has **more than 32.700 students**.
+If you want to take it, you can try with the voucher code NEWYOU015 and see if it gives you the course for £13, otherwise, I would suggest writing an email to support asking them to give you a new one.
+The course has been written by Anthony Alicea and currently has **more than 32.700 students**.

-I think I know JavaScript quite well, but it's always good to refresh the concepts, the vocabulary and of course, learn the new ES 6 stuff!
+I think I know JavaScript quite well, but it's always good to refresh the concepts, the vocabulary and of course, learn the new ES6 stuff!
 So, if you want to join me in this journey,  I will be posting all my learnings on the blog, so feel free to read along and share your thoughts.

 ### Javascript: understanding the weird parts [Part 1]